Assessment of Program Learning Outcomes

 As explained in the Handbook, each annual report will have the following components:

-1. Program Learning Outcomes: List all program learning outcomes, specifically indicating the knowledge, skills, and dispositions students will develop.
-The focal program learning outcome being assessed should be indicated.
+1. Program Learning Outcomes: Verify all the listed program learning outcomes and select the focal program learning outcome to be assessed.

 2. Current Curriculum Map: Include the program curriculum map depicting the ways in which courses, activities and requirements support all program learning outcomes.